njkeng/probe_screen_v2/README.md

 4. .axisrc is placed in home ~/ folder.
 If you are already using .axisrc, then only add to your file contents of this .axisrc.

+5. The contents of the nc_files folder are placed in your nc_files folder.
+Ensure that the file M150 has permissions to execute

 Use.
 ----------------------------------------------------------------------------------